lee-jason/jasonjl.github.io/_posts/2025-08-20-fitting-room-retrospective.md

 {% include img.html page=page name="output.png" %}
 Oh God.

+My first foray in leveraging Claude Code in understanding the capabilities of AI image generation.

 # How it works
 These are just off the shelf models from huggingface glued together to make something barely coherent.
 All images were generated on a M2 Macbook Pro which can explain some of the limitation on the total number of steps I can apply during image generation / refinement.